“You Idiot!” “Freakin’ Moron!” Where did you learn to drive? Grade School?!”

 The American Psychological Association defines road rage as the reaction of certain high-angered motorist to the behaviors of others while driving.

 Generally, aggressive driving and road rage is lumped together and used interchangeably as if they have the same meaning.

-However, the act of aggressively driving is an entirely different beast.
+However, according to a truck accident attorney in Greenville, the act of aggressively driving is an entirely different beast.